nikitavoloboev/data/programming-languages/javascript/js-libraries/react/remix.md

 - [Remix Hexagonal Architecture](https://github.com/antoinechalifour/remix-hexagonal-architecture) - Using Remix SSR as an opportunity to explore hexagonal architecture for Web Apps.
 - [Remix Themes](https://github.com/abereghici/remix-themes) - Abstraction for themes in your Remix app.
 - [remix-middleware](https://github.com/neurosnap/remix-middleware) - Express-like middleware system for your remix loaders and actions.
+- [remix-postcss](https://github.com/l-mbert/remix-postcss) - Use your PostCSS Config in Remix.
+- [Remix SEO](https://github.com/balavishnuvj/remix-seo) - Collection of SEO utilities like sitemap, robots.txt, etc. for a Remix.